RESEARCH: My research, teaching,

 justice studies, tourist studies, and social movement studies.

-My perspective is informed by an interdisciplinary training in the humanities and the sciences and is motivated by pressing issues of democracy and sustainability raised by contemporary environmental and environmental justice movements, as well as ecological crises.
-I draw upon ethnographic participant observation fieldwork, qualitative interviews, my own activism, popular texts across media, news archives, government documents, My first book, Toxic Tourism: Rhetorics of Travel, Pollution, and Environmental Justice, focuses on environmental
+My perspective is informed by interdisciplinary training in the humanities and the sciences and is motivated by pressing issues of sustainability raised by contemporary environmental and environmental justice movements, as well as ecological crises and democratic solutions.
+I draw upon ethnographic participant observation fieldwork, qualitative interviews, my own advocacy, popular texts across media, news archives, government documents, My first book, Toxic Tourism: Rhetorics of Travel, Pollution, and Environmental Justice, focuses on environmental